whalebone/wb-docs/en/domain_resolution_analysis.rst

 **Step 1.: Examine domain in the Threats page**

   * Check whether domain was blocked by a security feature.
+  * For analysis you can use the **Is this domain blocked?**, which is located directly in the resolver menu under the three dots icon.
+The result of the test will tell you if the domain is blocked or not.

 **Step 2.: Examine domain in the DNS traffic**